-We compared the scores of the three factors (belonging, rejection of fear and cohesion) as well as those items referring to perception of being able to exert influence in the local community, satisfaction with the neighbourhood and living in Rio and prospects for the future, taking into account engagement and non-engagement in the organisations AfroReggae and CUFA.
-Results show that there significant were differences, participating in AfroReggae and CUFA does not change the evaluation and perceptions about the community and the city, as well as feelings of belonging, rejection of fear and cohesion.
-Only the perception of influence, as measured by responses to the item 'I have little influence on what happens in my community' yields differences, indicating that people who participate feel less able to influence what happens their community engaged=2.8; Mengaged=2.1, t=3.1, p<.002).
+Results show that participating in AfroReggae and CUFA does not change the evaluation and perceptions about the community and the city, as well as feelings of belonging, rejection of fear and cohesion.
+Only the perception of influence, as measured by responses to the item 'I have little influence on what happens in my community' yields differences, indicating that people who participate feel less able to influence what happens in their community.
 The perception of lower influence suggests that participation in AfroReggae and CUFA increases critical awareness and realism of perception.